hmzarasheed/hamzarasheed.github.io/README.md

 ```

 ## Contribution
-If you would like to report a bug or request a new feature, please open [an issue](https://github.com/byanko55/jekyll-professional-resume/issues) We are open to any kind of feedback or collaboration.
+If you would like to report a bug or request a new feature, please open [an issue](https://github.com/hmzarasheed/jekyll-professional-resume/issues) We are open to any kind of feedback or collaboration.
 <br></br>

 ## License
-© 2024 *Yankos*.
+© 2025 *Hamza Rasheed*.
 This theme is available as open source under the terms of the [MIT License](https://opensource.org/license/mit/).

+**Original theme created by [Yankos](https://github.com/byanko55/jekyll-professional-resume)**